sentclose/sentc-docs/docs/src/guide/user.md

 ::::

-or by calling get actual user function.
-This function won't check the jwt.
+Alternatively, you can obtain the actual user object by calling the getActualUser() function.
+This function will not check the JWT.

 :::: tabs type:card